ashiven/enowars7-service-CVExchange/README.md

 Obviously the creator of CVExchange tried to do his best to avoid this unfavorable situation but he was not dilligent enough.
 He has added client side filefilters using javascript, but guess what?
 You can disable javascript in browsers or intercept HTTP responses and send the evil filters flying.

-But what do you do to get past the mores stubborn filters on the server side?
+But what do you do to get past the more stubborn filters on the server side?

 Well, we are using a regex that only checks whether the filename contains **.jpg** so just name your file: **shell.jpg.js** and you're good.
 Then again we also check for the file's mimetype which is just the **Content-Type** Header in your file upload's HTTP request, so intercept that and change it to **image/jpeg**.